-escription (For full points, the school must be in compliance with all laws, regulations, linances and contractual conditions including the following.)
-Data Source (Epicenter file used unless source is "School" or SPCSA) 1.
-The Attorney General did not issue findings of fact and conclusions of law that the governing body or any other public body created by the charter school has taken action in violation of any provision of NRS 241.010 et seq. during the fiscal year.
-Self-Certification and no verified adverse findings.
-2. The school received no material governance compliance complaints which were substantiated or if they were substantiated the school board promptly implemented acceptable corrective actions.
-Self-Certification and no verified adverse findings.
-3. The governing body ensured that it held at least quarterly meetings (NRS 388A.320(5)).
-Board minutes 4.
-Each governing board member has completed training before the opening of the charter school and at least every 3 years thereafter (AB419 from the 2021 Legislative Session) Board Training Report 5.
-Each governing board member upon appointment completes the conflict of interest disclosure form and submits it to the SPCSA.
-Conflict of interest disclosure forms indicate no inappropriate or impermissible relationships.
-Conflict of Interest Forms
+escription (For full points, the school must be in compliance with all laws, regulations, linances and contractual conditions including the following.) ata Source (Epicenter file used less source is "School" or SPCSA) 1. ' The Attorney General did not issue findings of fact and conclusions of law that the governing body or any other public body created by the charter school has taken action in violation of any provision of NRS 241.010 et seq. during the fiscal year. • Self-Certification and no verified adverse findings.
+2. The school received no material governance compliance complaints which were substantiated or if they were substantiated the school board promptly implemented acceptable corrective actions. • Self-Certification and no verified adverse findings.
+3. The governing body ensured that it held at least quarterly meetings (NRS 388A.320(5)). • Board minutes 4.
+Each The school's governing body certifies that all current board members have completed training in Nevada's Opening Meeting Law and the State Public Charter School's Governance Standards.
+See NRS 388A.224 governing- board member has completed training before the opening of the charter school and at least every 3 years thereafter (AB419 from the 2021 • Self-Certification Board Training Report 5. gislative Session) Each governing board member upon appointment completes the conflict of interest disclosure form and submits it to the SPCSA.
+Conflict of interest disclosure forms indicate no inappropriate or impermissible relationships. • Conflict of Interest Forms